across-the-stars/ngx-img-max/README.md

 // app.module.ts
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
-import { Ng2ImgMaxModule } from 'ng2-img-max'; // <-- import the module
+import { NgxImgMaxModule } from 'ngx-img-max'; // <-- import the module
 import { MyComponent } from './my.component';

 @NgModule({
     imports: [BrowserModule,
-              Ng2ImgMaxModule // <-- include it in your app module
+              NgxImgMaxModule // <-- include it in your app module ],
-             ],
     declarations: [MyComponent],
     bootstrap: [MyComponent]